Akpo Sodje: Early career

-He was signed to First Division Queens Park Rangers, though never made an appearance, instead was loaned out to Conference National outfit Stevenage Borough in March 2001.
+He was signed to First Division Queens Park Rangers.
+However, he never made an appearance, he was loaned out to Conference National club Stevenage Borough in March 2001.
 He scored on his first outing for the club, in a 2–1 win at Morecambe on 31 March, replacing Darran Hay on 36 minutes.

 He was still with Stevenage for the start of the 2001–02 season, getting sent off against Doncaster Rovers on 27 August.
 He left Broadhall Way the next month for Margate, making 16 appearances before the season's end, scoring goals against Yeovil Town, Woking and Hayes.

 He began 2002–03 with Margate, playing in their 2–0 defeat at Leigh Genesis on 31 August.
-The next month he joined Gravesend & Northfleet, scoring on his debut on the 7th, in a 4–1 home win over Nuneaton Borough.
-Seven days later he scored against Forest Green Rovers, before he made his final appearance on 2 November, getting sent off in a 2–1 defeat at Halifax Town.
+The next month, he joined Gravesend & Northfleet, scoring on his debut on the 7th in a 4–1 home win over Nuneaton Borough.
+Seven days later, he scored against Forest Green Rovers before he made his final appearance on 2 November, getting sent off in a 2–1 defeat at Halifax Town.
 He was released later in the month and had spells with virtual unknowns Heybridge Swifts (Isthmian League) and Erith & Belvedere (Southern Football League).

-At age 24 (at the time he was often reported as 22 or 23), he got a second chance at a professional career, joining Huddersfield Town of League One.
+At age 24 (at the time, he was often reported as 22 or 23), he got a second chance at a professional career, joining Huddersfield Town of League One.
 He was handed a three-month deal in September 2004, his foot in the door because his brother Efe was captain of the club.
 He replaced Andy Booth 86 minutes into a 3–0 win at Vale Park on 11 September, Pawel Abbott grabbing the headlines with a hat-trick.
 In November his contract was extended by six months, allowing him further time to impress boss Peter Jackson.
 In all he made nine appearances for the "Terriers" in 2004–05, getting just two starts and impressing only in the reserves.
 In March 2005 he was loaned out to League Two Darlington, after impressing on trial, and scored in the final moments of the season in a 3–1 home win over Cheltenham Town.
 He was released by Huddersfield in May.

 He spent 2005–06 with Darlington.
 He made 39 appearances, scoring eight goals, including a hat-trick at Chester City in a 4–4 draw on 27 August.
 His performances caught the eye of Port Vale's manager Martin Foyle, who won his signature in May 2006.